Zen to Go Logo

 Stress and burnout are the silent enemies of productivity.
 Combating them requires more than good intentions; it demands a concrete action plan.
 The good news is that not all solutions are costly or complicated.

-The right to real disconnection
+The right to genuine disconnection

 Workloads that challenge, not destroy